 This study is based on previous investigations by pain researchers who were interested in how vision can increase or decrease the perception of pain.
 Dr. Lormier Moseley from the University of South Australia suggested that changing one’s body image can change pain perception.
 (2,3) For example, patients with chronic pain in their hand feel even more pain when the image of their painful hand is magnified.
 Conversely, minimizing the size of their hand reduces their pain sensation.
 (3) Two studies also find that subjects who were induced with a mild painful stimuli (laser, electricity) had reduced pain sensation when they observe their own body after the induction.
 (4, 5)

 Is this study’s findings applicable to a massage setting?
 Maybe.
 No one really knows how practical it is for clients or patients to have their eyes open and watch themselves on an Tablet getting a massage.
 Given the small sample in the study, we should be careful about extrapolating the data and make (sweeping) claims about what visual analgesia could do for back pain.
 It may be worth further investigation, but it is more likely that this study is a basic science study rather than a translational study.
+If you liked this article your may also like this one that analyzes whether or not it’s safe to pop your back.

 1. Löffler A, Trojan J, Zieglgänsberger W, Diers M. Visually induced analgesia during massage treatment in chronic back pain patients.
 Eur J Pain.
 2017 Jun 22. doi: 10.1002/ejp.1066.